mudit-code/Prashiskshan/DEPLOYMENT.md

 3.  **Configure and Deploy**
     - Render will automatically detect the `render.yaml` file.
     - Review the services (Backend, Frontend, Database).
+    - **Important**: You will need to manually set the values for `SMTP_HOST`, `SMTP_USER`, and `SMTP_PASS` in the Render dashboard after the initial creation, or during the setup if prompted.
+These are sensitive values and are not stored in the code.
     - Click **Apply**.

 4.  **Wait for Deployment**